Flow Research is conducting a new

 are relatively weak -- they are not strong enough to be transmitted over

-transmits the pressure reading to a flow computer, controller, or distributed control system
+pressure reading to a flow computer, controller, or distributed control

 There are